WE PROUDLY

 UNITED STATES OF AMERICA SHOULD SEEK COMPETENT PROFESSIONAL

-ADVICE TO VERIFY AND ASSUME RESPONSIBILITY FOR THE SUITABILITY
+ADVICE TO VERIFY AND ASSUME RESPONSIBILITY FOR THE SUITABILITY OF

 THIS INSTRUCTION TO THEIR PARTICULAR SITUATION REGARDLESS OF